acousticrobot/web-16/_pages/toki-pona/lesson-13-commands.md

 IMAGE_TODO: inline_o_examples:
   * o toki!
+  * o pakala!
-  * o moku!
+  * o awen!
 {% include image_dictionary.html definitions=page.inline_o_examples %}

 In this way _o_ works similar to the first sentences we learned to draw with _mi_ or _sina_ as the subject and without _li_ before the verb.
 In this case _o_ operates in place of the subject.

+#### o as a predicate container

+Another option is to use _o_ as a container for the predicate, similar to _li_:

+IMAGE_TODO
+* o toki!
+* o pakala!
+* o awen!

 #### o as a subject container

 When addressing someone, _o_ can function as a container.
 The subject glyph, including a cartouche if present, all go within the _o_.

+IMAGE_TODO subject_o_examples
+* jan ami o
+* jan sisu o
+* jan lani o
+{% include image_dictionary.html definitions=page.subject_o_examples %}

 It is somewhat different from the containers we have see so far since linearly the name comes before the _o_.
 This is an exception to the block order rules we have seen so far.

-IMAGE_TODO: subject_o_examples:
-  * jan ami o
-{% include image_dictionary.html definitions=page.subject_o_examples %}

 <!-- Later on we will see one one other container, _la_, that reverses the block order rules in this way.
 These exceptions shouldn't be too hard to get used to.
 Just remember that the _o_ refers to this subject so the subject rests inside the _o_, just as prepositions refer to the direct objects they contain.
  -->

-##### addressing people
+#### addressing people

-When we are addressing others, but not giving direct orders, _o_ as a subject container also works well.
+When we are addressing others, but not giving direct orders, _o_ as a subject container works well.

 The _o_ is still connected to the person who is being address, so this is what we infix in the _o_. then a comma is added between the o container and the rest of the sentence to make the separation more apparent.
 Everything that comes after the _o_ is a complete sentence with its own subject, and can follow the normal block order rules.

 IMAGE_TODO:
-  * jan ami o, mi awen e sina
+  * jan sisu o, ilo li pakala.

 Just as this comma isn't strictly necessary when writing out the toki pona, you can leave it out here too if you choose.

 IMAGE_TODO:
-  * jan ami o ilo li pakala.
+  * jan lani o mi awen.

-#### o as a predicate container

-A third option is to use _o_ as a container for the predicate, similar to _li_:
+##### adressing and giving commands

-When both addressing someone by name while giving a command, _o_ fulfills two roles, and often this feels like the more natural choice
+When both addressing someone by name while giving a command, _o_ fulfills two roles, and the predicate container often feels like the more natural choice

 IMAGE_TODO: predicate_o_examples:
-  * jan ami o awen e mi
+  * jan lani o awen e mi.
-  *  soweli o mu!
+  * jan sisu o pakala ala e ilo.
 {% include image_dictionary.html definitions=page.subject_o_examples %}

 ### no strict container rules